-These two meanings of the P versus NP Question are rigorously presented and discussed in Sections 2.1.1 and 2.1.2, respectively.
-The equivalence of the two formulations is shown in Section 2.1.3, and the common belief that P is different from NP is further discussed in Section 2.1.5.
+These two formulations of the P versus NP Question are rigorously presented and discussed in Sections 2.1 and 2.2, respectively.
+The equivalence of these formulations is shown in Section 2.3, and the common belief that P is different from NP is further discussed in Section 2.6.
 We start by recalling the notion of efficient computation.

 Teaching note: Most students have heard of P and NP before, but we suspect that many of them have not obtained a good explanation of what the P-vs-NP Question actually represents.
-This unfortunate situation is due to using the standard technical definition of NP (which refers to the fictitious and confusing device called a non-deterministic polynomial-time machine).
-Instead, we advocate the use of the more cumbersome definitions, sketched in the forgoing paragraphs (and elaborated in Sections 2.1.1 and 2.1.2), which clearly capture the fundamental nature of NP.
+This unfortunate situation is due to using the standard technical definition of NP (which refers to the fictitious and confusing device called a nondeterministic polynomial-time machine).
+Instead, we advocate the use of slightly more cumbersome definitions, sketched in the foregoing paragraphs (and elaborated in Sections 2.1 and 2.2), which clearly capture the fundamental nature of NP.

 The notion of efficient computation.
 Recall that we associate efficient computation with polynomial-time algorithms.
-This association is justified by the fact that polynomials are a class of moderately growing functions that is closed under operations that correspond to natural composition of algorithms.
+This association is justified by the fact that polynomials are moderately growing functions and the set of polynomials is closed under operations that correspond to natural composition of algorithms.
 Furthermore, the class of polynomial-time algorithms is independent of the specific model of computation, as long as the latter is "reasonable" (cf. the Cobham-Edmonds Thesis).
-Both issues are discussed in §1.2.3.5.
+Both issues are discussed in Sec.
+1.3.5.